 Revisiting Pink Floyd’s Underrated ‘Obscured by Clouds’

-Obscured by Clouds is a rather fitting title for Pink Floyd's seventh studio album, released in June 1972.
+Obscured by Clouds is a rather fitting title for Pink Floyd's seventh studio album, released on June 2, 1972.
 The forward-thinking British quartet had been in a transitional phase for several years and albums.